 If you're thinking about creating an online course, you're probably curious about the cost.

-I wish I had read something like this when I started as online course creator - I’d have saved myself a ton of money and time. 😏
+I wish I had read something like this post when I started as an online course creator - I’d have saved myself a ton of time and money. 😏

 Throughout this post, you’ll learn the true costs of creating an online course, and we will split the total cost into multiple categories.